SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 August, 2026 at 23:36:02
+# Last Refreshed - 31 August, 2026 at 23:35:45
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>☁️ Zwift - Group Ride: LGBTQz Ride with Pride  (E)</b>
+<b>🌥️ Cycling</b>

-which happened on 30 August, 2026 at 15:30:00
+which happened on 31 August, 2026 at 10:55:06

-Which is 0 years, 0 months, 0 days, 8 hours and 6 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 40 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19965254958
+You can see it here https://www.strava.com/activities/19975013130

 ## Number of Rides
 How many rides have I done each year?